-The blood results show dialysis adequacy as the clearance level of most patients (91%) was satisfactory.
 Those patients whose clearance was below 65% were referred to the Nephrologist for modification of dialysis prescriptions.

-90% of the patients showed good nutritional status whereas a low protein level is associated with morbidity and mortality among dialysis patients.
+95% of the patients showed good nutritional status whereas a low protein level is associated with morbidity and mortality among dialysis patients.
 Patients with low protein level were referred to dietician for further advice along with their relatives.
-"Best Practice" refers to nursing practices that are based on the "best evidence"

-available from nursing research.
+"Best Practice" refers to practices that are based on the "best evidence" available from studies and research.
 Evidence based practice is the conscientious, explicit, and judicious use of current best evidence in making decisions about the care of individual patients.
 The data also confirms that most of the patients have learned self-care and this has a positive correlation with their Quality of Life.